Workplace Violence Prevention Program Development and Consultation

 Brian Rothenberg, J.D.

-Brian Rothenberg, VP of Compliance Training, has advised numerous Fortune 500 companies on their compliance training and policy needs.
+Brian Rothenberg, Vice President of Compliance Training, has advised numerous Fortune 500 companies on their compliance training and policy needs.
 He is a graduate of the University of Richmond and he received his J.D. and MBA from the College of William and Mary.

 Leondra Hanson, J.D.